Satisfactory Academic Progress (SAP)

 - Click on the "Special Messages" tab

-- Once you have completed and signed the application, met with an academic counselor to update your Student Educational Plan (SEP), and written a signed personal statement and saved them in an electronic file (pdf preferred), click here.
-This will take you to a Pipeline login with the SBCC logo.
+- Click here; this will take you to a Pipeline login with the SBCC logo.
 You will need to enter your SBCC Pipeline email, first name and last name.
 Ignore the company box.

 - Once you click continue, the next page will ask you to either drag a document into the space provided, or you can choose to look for the document by clicking the 'Browse files' link.
 You will then just need to select the document that you want to submit.
 If you have several documents, you will need to repeat this process for each document.